Technophilio/Technophilio.github.io/projects.md

+---
-layout: post
+layout: page
-title : Photography
+title: Projects
+permalink: /projects/
+---

 A picture is worth a thousand words